cloudify-cosmo/docs.getcloudify.org/content/cli/blueprints.md

 ### get

+#### Usage
-Usage: `cfy blueprints get [OPTIONS] BLUEPRINT_ID`
+`cfy blueprints get [OPTIONS] BLUEPRINT_ID`

-Retrieve information for a specific blueprint
+Retrieve information for a specific blueprint.

-`BLUEPRINT_ID` -        is the id of the blueprint to get information on.
+`BLUEPRINT_ID` -        The ID of the blueprint for which to retrieve information.

+#### Optional flags

+*  `-t --tenant-name TEXT`     The name of the tenant for which to retrieve the blueprint information.
+If not specified, the current tenant is used.

 &nbsp;
 #### Example